 Villa Escudero is a plantation resort in Quezon province about 2.5 hours south of Manila.
 It’s most famous for its Labasin Waterfalls Restaurant which you may have seen on social media.
 Diners get to eat Filipino food kamayan-style (with hands) while soaking their feet in shallow running water at the base of a manmade waterfall.
 Click on the links to book a Villa Escudero tour through Klook or Get Your Guide.

 Length of Tour: At least half a day / Cost: Starts at PHP 950 per person

 ON FILIPINO FOOD

 Renowned food personality Andrew Zimmern once said that Filipino food will be the next big thing.
 I believe it with all the features on Filipino food I’ve been seeing more and more on social media.
 There are many delicious things to eat in the Philippines but in my opinion, these are the dishes that you absolutely must try.
-Follow the link for a list of 14 delicious things to eat in Manila.
+Click on the link for a list of the best and most interesting food in the Philippines.

 FILIPINO STREET FOOD

 If street food is your thing, then you need to check out this guide.
-From fish balls to ukoy to the infamous balut, check out this post for a list of Filipino street food dishes you can try in Manila.
+From fish balls to ukoy to that notoriously bizarre Filipino dish called balut, check out this post for a list of Filipino street food dishes you can try in Manila.